-Former St. Louis officer to be sentenced for assault on fellow officer
+'My 22 years of dedicated service meant nothing': Undercover officer's impact statement read at sentencing hearing

-ST. LOUIS — A former St. Louis police officer is expected to be sentenced to as much as 10 years in a federal prison and three years of probation for his role in the beating of a fellow officer who was working undercover as a protester in 2017.
+ST. LOUIS — In an emotional hearing Tuesday, a former St. Louis police officer was sentenced to more than four years in prison for his role in the beating of a fellow officer who was working undercover as a protester in 2017.

+A judge sentenced Hays Tuesday afternoon to 52 months in prison and two years of probation.
+Prosecutors wanted 70 months, while the defense was asking for 36 months.
+He had faced up to 10 years in prison.

+First Assistant U.S. Attorney Carrie Costantin read a victim impact statement from Hall during the hearing as Hall's mother, sister and girlfriend wiped away tears.

 Note: The video above is from the trial of the officers.

-He is one of five officers who were federally indicted for their alleged roles in the assault of Detective Luther Hall in September 2017 as they tried to arrest him after a dispersal order was given.
+Hays is one of five officers who were federally indicted for their alleged roles in the assault of Detective Luther Hall in September 2017 as they tried to arrest him after a dispersal order was given.
 It’s a case with racial undertones to it, as Hall is Black and the officers accused of assaulting him are white.

 Hays admitted to striking Hall with a baton and shoving him to the ground even though he was not resisting arrest.
 Hall was a 22-year veteran of the department at the time and dressed in plain clothes carrying a camera and a cellphone to document any crimes or property damage he saw during the protests.